Dirt 5’s 120Hz mode is why Xbox Series X is so exciting

-I love playing games on PC because of the control I have over the experience.
+I love playing games on the PC because of the control I have over the experience.
 Even if a developer doesn’t give me an option, chances are someone in the community will build a mod to unlock any feature you can think of.
 I will never give that up, but it does have its drawbacks.
 Even with a powerful GPU, you may need to spend time and effort to get the most from your rig.
 I find that’s especially true when trying to take advantage of a high-refresh rate display.
-One of the reasons I’m still excited for next-gen consoles like Xbox Series X is because it may simplify that process.
+One of the reasons I’m still excited about next-gen consoles like Xbox Series X is because it may simplify that process.
 And Dirt 5 on the Xbox Series X is an excellent example of this.

 Microsoft and publisher Codemasters sent me a preview build of the Xbox Series X version of Dirt 5 this past week.
 This is one of the first next-gen games I’ve had the chance to try on the console while testing an early version of the hardware.
 And my overall takeaway is right in line with my expectations.
 We’ve hit an acute point of diminishing returns in terms of visuals.
-The barrier to creating better looking images is no longer hardware — it’s more mundane limits like time and budgets.
+The barrier to creating better-looking images is no longer hardware — it’s more mundane limits like time and budgets.
 So at a glance, Dirt 5 looks a lot like the games we were already playing on Xbox One X or PlayStation 4 Pro.

-Or so I thought, until I turned on the 120Hz mode.
+Or so I thought until I turned on the 120Hz mode.

 Like a lot of games over the last three or four years, Dirt 5 enables you to select between Image Quality or Frame Rate modes.
 But if your display supports a higher refresh rate, and you turn that on in the Xbox’s system settings, you’ll get a third choice: 120Hz mode.